Samylo2020/Christian-United-Church-of-Zion/README.md

 # Christian-United-Church-of-Zion
-Best place to get all the update about Christian United Church of Zion
+Best place to get all latest update about Christian United Church of Zion